 1. Atlantic Seaboard, Southern Suburbs and Northern Suburbs coverage

 Cape Town isn't one delivery zone.
 Most couriers cover the Atlantic Seaboard (Sea Point, Camps Bay, V&A), the City Bowl and the Foreshore as their core.
 The Southern Suburbs (Newlands, Claremont, Wynberg) add complexity.
-The Northern Suburbs (Bellville, Durbanville, Brackenfell) are a different operational area — some couriers sub-contract here.
+The Northern Suburbs (Bellville, Durbanville, Brackenfell) are a different operational area, and some couriers sub-contract there.
 The wine route into Stellenbosch, Paarl and Franschhoek is treated as outlying by most national couriers.
 Confirm the courier's own pickup-and-delivery footprint covers your actual addresses before signing.

 2. The airport cut-off problem